lawiz22/wizcoin/doc/README.md

 Setup
 ---------------------
-You need the Qt4 run-time libraries to run Rotocoin-Qt.
+You need the Qt4 run-time libraries to run Wizcoin-Qt.
 On Debian or Ubuntu:
 	`sudo apt-get install libqtgui4`

 Unpack the files into a directory and run:

-- bin/32/rotocoin-qt (GUI, 32-bit)
+- bin/32/Wizcoin-qt (GUI, 32-bit)
-- bin/32/rotocoind (headless, 32-bit)
+- bin/32/Wizcoind (headless, 32-bit)
-- bin/64/rotocoin-qt (GUI, 64-bit)
+- bin/64/Wizcoin-qt (GUI, 64-bit)
-- bin/64/rotocoind (headless, 64-bit)
+- bin/64/Wizcoind (headless, 64-bit)

-See the documentation at the [Rotocoin Wiki](http://bitcoin.org) for help and more information.
+See the documentation at the [Wizcoin Wiki](http://bitcoin.org) for help and more information.